kirteshdudawat/SubwayTransition/README.md

 To account for these constraints, application will expose method that accepts a source, destination and start time ("YYYY-MM-DDThh:mm" format, e.g. '2019-01-31T16:00') and returns one or more routes ordered by an efficiency heuristic with clear steps involved, as well as the total travel time for each route generated.
 If no route is available between the selected stations, this will also be communicated clearly.

+# Assumptions:
+1. StationList provided in excel would always have date in `d MMMM yyyy` format.
+2. Station code would be unique for each station for a line.
+If station is interchanging station, then it should have separate station code corresponding to each line.
+3. If station is interchanging station, station name will still be same on all lines.
+4. In case we have multiple optimized path (with same complexity), we would return any one of the optimized path.
+5. Two station / node could only have one connecting line.
+6. Each Station Line would have its corresponding rules to calculate travel-time and stop-time in application.yml.

 # Implementation understandings:
 We have solved the problem using Dijkstra's algorithm using PriorityQueue.
 For time calculation and decision making we have used rule engine.
 All Rules have been defined in application.yml.
 All line codes should have corresponding rules in application.yml.